Masters by Research in Energy and Infrastructure Law: Career Path

 • In-depth knowledge of the legal and regulatory frameworks that govern the energy and infrastructure sectors.

-• Understanding of the economic, social, and environmental issues related to the energy and infrastructure sectors.
+• It is understanding the economic, social, and environmental issues related to the energy and infrastructure sectors.

 • Knowledge of the different types of energy sources and infrastructure projects and the legal and regulatory challenges they pose.